tobyshooters/mengermarcher/docs/report.md

 }
 ```

-Thus, ray-marching consists of evaluating the distance from origin of the ray, and then "marching" across the ray that distance.
+Thus, ray-marching consists of evaluating the distance from the surface, and then "marching" across the ray that distance.
 This is best visualized in Figure 1.

 ![ray-marching illustration](./figures/ray_marching.jpg){ height=128px }